 The Tyne and Wear Joint Local Access Forum is an independent body with an interest in public rights of way and access to the countryside in our area.
-The Forum meets three times a year and new members are welcome.
+The Forum meets four times a year and new members are welcome.

 It is their responsibility to examine how local authorities in this area manage rights of way, and put forward ideas about how things can be improved for people who want to enjoy the countryside on their doorstep.
 The Forum also seek to influence national government proposals where relevant.